-Dr. Joycelyn Wilson is currently the 2016-2017 Fellow in the Digital Integrative Liberal Arts Center (DILAC) at Georgia Tech, and holds a faculty position as an Assistant Professor in the Faculty of Learning Sciences and Technologies at Virginia Tech.
-She also holds affiliate faculty status in the Africana Studies Program and Institute for Creativity, Arts, and Technology (ICAT) at Virginia Tech, and is an alumni fellow of the Harvard Hiphop Archive.
-Dr. Wilson is also the Founding Chair of the Hip Hop Theories, Pedagogies, and Praxis Special Interest Group for the American Educational Research Association (AERA).
+Dr. Joycelyn Wilson is a cultural studies and digital media scholar on faculty in the School of Literature, Media, and Communication in the Ivan Allen College at the Georgia Institute of Technology.
+She was also its 2016-2017 Fellow in the Digital Integrative Liberal Arts Center (DILAC).
+Prior to Georgia Tech, she held a faculty position in the Faculty of Learning Sciences and Technologies at Virginia Tech, affiliate faculty status in its Africana Studies Program and Institute for Creativity, Arts, and Technology (ICAT).
+She is also an alumni fellow of the Harvard Hiphop Archive, and the Founding Co-Chair of the Hip Hop Theories, Pedagogies, and Praxis Special Interest Group for the American Educational Research Association (AERA).

 Dr. Wilson received her BS in Mathematics, PhD in Educational Foundations, and Qualitative Research certification from the University of Georgia.
 Her MA in Education is from Pepperdine University.
 She is a fashion magazine junkie, and enjoys having provocative conversations that connect people to ideas that elevate their social justice conscience.
 She stands on the shoulders of family, teachers, and mentors.
-Follow her on Twitter and Instagram @drjoycedotnet.
-Find her vita here.
+Follow her on Twitter and Instagram @thedrjoyce.